bocaletto-luca/Chess/README.md

 📄 **License**

-This project is released under the GPLv3 License.
-See
+This project is released under the GPLv3 License. @bocaletto-luca